Merkel, Ukrainian leader discuss peace efforts, gas pipeline

 She also assured that Berlin will “advocate further sanctions in the European framework if this suspicion is substantiated that the pipeline is used as a weapon.”

 Zelenskyy, in turn, said Kyiv has initiated consultations with the European Parliament and the German government regarding the Nord Stream 2 pipeline.
-He added that on Monday, energy ministers from the United States, Germany and Ukraine will meet in Kyiv.
+He added that energy ministers from the United States, Germany and Ukraine will meet Monday in Kyiv.

+The two leaders didn’t announce any groundbreaking agreements on Sunday but that was no surprise, said Kyiv-based political analyst Volodymyr Fesenko.

+“There were no big expectations from Merkel’s visit,” Fesenko, head of the Penta Center think tank, told The Associated Press.
+“In a farewell handshake, the chancellor tried to soften the unpleasant consequences that the agreements between Berlin and Moscow would have for Ukraine.
+Soften at least in words.”

 Moulson reported from Berlin.